Scalingo/documentation/_posts/platform/getting-started/2000-01-01-getting-started-with-elk.md

 Since logs are only relevant for a short period of time, it is current practice to remove logs that are too old to be relevant.
 This is done to reduce the load on the database and limit the disk usage.

 This is where [Curator](https://www.elastic.co/guide/en/elasticsearch/client/curator/5.8/index.html) is needed.
-This project is designed to let you managed your indices life cycle.
+This project is designed to let you manage your indices life cycle.

 Curator is written in Python.
 In order to install its dependencies, you can modify the `.buildpacks` file to also contain the Python buildpack.
 The `.buildpacks` file should have the following content:

 ```
 https://github.com/Scalingo/buildpack-jvm-common.git